Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 - Select the three dots button in the top-right corner of _Graph Overview_ and select _Show full graph_.
 - Select `kong-istio` alongside `bookinfo` in the _Namespace_ diagram.

-You should see a connection graph that shows connections from the Kong Gateway deployed at the edge of your cluster down to the backend BookInfo application.
+You should see a connection graph that shows connections from the {{site.base_gateway}} deployed at the edge of your cluster down to the backend BookInfo application.
 The graph demonstrates some of the fundamental capabilities of Istio, and you can explore further with Kiali.
 For more information, see the